DEFRA/rod-licensing/docker/README.md

   > Building the containers in production mode takes longer as all node modules need to be installed and additional build
   > steps such as compiling SASS need to be performed.

 In order to run the services locally, you'll need to to rename the env files in the in the [env](env) folder to include a leading dot and removing .example.
-You'll need to insert the appropriate values into the environment files ending with .secrets.env
+You'll need to insert the appropriate values into the environment files ending with .secrets.env.
+Either rename as below or grab the filles from the the gitlab repository: fish/rod-licensing-env-vars

 To rename the files: